thatvirtualboy/thatvirtualboy.github.io/_posts/2023/2023-09-06-23-advertise-with-raktech-apps.markdown

 author: Ryan Klumph
 ---

-Getting the word out about your apps is one of the biggest challenges indie developers face.
-Competing against agencies with mega marketing budgets means our apps often get lost in the [1.8 million apps](https://www.apple.com/app-store/) available on the App Store.
+Getting the word out about your app is one of the biggest challenges you'll face as an indie developer.
+Competing against agencies with mega marketing budgets means our apps get lost in the [nearly 2 million apps](https://www.apple.com/app-store/) available on the App Store.

-Aside from dreaming for that coveted App Store feature or tech blog write-up, we often look for free or really cheap alternatives to help spread the word.
+Aside from dreaming for that coveted App Store feature or tech blog write-up, we often look for free (or really cheap) alternatives to help spread the word.

 One way I thought I could help the community as a fellow indie dev is to advertise other developer's apps in my own apps.
 The community seemed to be into the idea: